newjersey/smarternj/README.md

 ### Office of Innovation + Lab

-SmarterNJ was developed by the Office of Innovation + Lab in collaboration with [Your Priorities](https://www.yrpri.org) and colleagues across the State.
+SmarterNJ was developed by the New Jersey Office of Innovation + Lab in collaboration with [Your Priorities](https://www.yrpri.org) and colleagues across the State.
 If you're interested in joining us to improve the way the NJ government delivers services to New Jerseyans, please [reach out](mailto:innovation@tech.nj.gov)!

 ### Suggestions and feedback